cheuktingli/psitip/README.rst

 Discover inequalities
 ~~~~~~~~~~~~~~~~~~~~~

 The :code:`discover` method of :code:`Region` accepts a list of variables of interest (:code:`Comp` or :code:`Expr`), and automatically discover inequalities among those variables implied by the region.
 It either uses the convex hull method for polyhedron projection [Lassez-Lassez 1991], or trial and error in case the region is a :code:`RegionOp` object.

-For example:
+- Use :code:`PsiOpts.setting(verbose_discover_terms_outer = True)` to enable output of intermediate results.

+- **Caution:** A randomized algorithm will be used if the problem is larger than a threshold (which can be set by :code:`PsiOpts.setting(discover_max_facet = ???)`; default is 100000).
+In this case, the program will not terminate unless the block is enclosed by :code:`with PsiOpts(timelimit = ???):` or :code:`with PsiOpts(stop_file = ???):`.

+Example:

 .. code-block:: python